12 Beautiful Villages on the South Coast of France

 Without the hustle and bustle of the big cities, you will have time and space to wander through the narrow streets and lanes.
 Taking advantage of the viewpoints overlooking a town or the south coast.

 Discovering where to travel in southern France means you can plan your trip to find the best small towns.
 If you decide to rent a car, you can stop often to enjoy local food and drinks produced in an area.
-It’s another reason your visit will be memorable.

 It’s one of the reasons we love slow travel.